Catmaniscatlord/MURV/dc-geolocation-intro.md

    file.
 You will need to restart the process at step 4.
 #.
 Open up RSSIValues.py in the editor of your choice and edit the
-   NETWORKS variable to the SSID values (the name of it) of the AP's(access points aka routers) you have.
+   NETWORKS variable to the SSID values (the name of it) of the APs(access points aka routers) you have.
 #.
 Set the FREQUENCY variable to the bandwidth you are using for your
-   AP's to communicate.
+   APs to communicate.
 #.
 Now you can run the program in a terminal using `python
    ./RSSIValues.py`.
 This will output some logged distance data for each AP to a file called RSSIValues.csv.
 #.
 You can now use the data presented in RSSIValues.csv, along with the
-   known location of your 4 AP's and plug them into the file called emitter-real.csv.
+   known location of your four APs and plug them into the file called emitter-real.csv.
 #.
-Finally you can run the multitelemetry program with `python
+Finally you can run the multilateration program with `python
    ./measurements2location.py (method) (filename)`, here's an example `python ./measurements2location.py simplex emitter-sim.csv`